 Driving on Fraser Island's Seventy-Five Mile Beach is subject to tides.
 The general rule is to make sure you are off the beach for two hours either side of the high tide (although some hire car companies terms and conditions may differ).
 Tide times are available on the Bureau of Meteorology website (use Urangan for tide times on the western side and Waddy Pt for timings on the eastern beach).

 Vehicle access permits are required for all vehicles entering The Great Sandy National Park on K'gari (Fraser Island) and can be obtained in advance online.
-Up until the 30th June 2022, permits may be obtained at at River Heads Ticket Hut Office and Kingfisher Bay Resort guests at Front Office, within the resort's Centre Complex and at Queensland National Parks and Wildlife Service offices including Brisbane, Hervey Bay, Maryborough, Bundaberg and Rainbow Beach.
+Up until the 30th June 2022, permits may be obtained at at River Heads Ticket Hut Office and Kingfisher Bay Resort Front Office, within the resort's Centre Complex as well as Queensland National Parks and Wildlife Service offices including Brisbane, Hervey Bay, Maryborough, Bundaberg and Rainbow Beach.
 Permits are also required in advance for camping.

 Our friends from Queensland Parks and Wildlife request all visitors to please follow the Dingo Safe guidelines when in the Great Sandy National Park.

 General stores at K'gari Beach Resort (formerly Eurong Beach Resort, on the eastern beach) and Kingfisher Bay Resort (on the western side) provide groceries, bread, alcohol, fuel, bait, ice, meat, vegetables, souvenirs, resort wear, camping equipment, fishing gear, postage facilities and telephones.
 These resorts also have restaurants, bars, bakeries and coffee shops.

 A local Police Station is situated near the Ranger Station at Eurong.
 First aid and emergency medical assistance can also be obtained from the Queensland Parks and Wildlife Service ranger stations.
 In the event of an emergency please call 000.